 \section{Introduction}

-The anti-de Sitter/conformal field theory (AdS/CFT) correspondence, more generally the gauge/gravity duality \cite{Maldacena,Gubser,Witten}, which relates a weakly coupling gravity theory in a $(d+1)$-dimensional spacetime to a strongly coupling field theory on the $d$-dimensional boundary, has been widely applied to study the strongly correlated systems in the theoretical condensed matter physics.
+The anti-de Sitter/conformal field theory (AdS/CFT) correspondence, more generally the gauge/gravity duality, which relates a weakly coupling gravity theory in a $(d+1)$-dimensional spacetime to a strongly coupling field theory on the $d$-dimensional boundary \cite{Maldacena,Gubser,Witten}, has been widely applied to study the strongly correlated systems in the theoretical condensed matter physics.
 One of its most remarkable and successful applications is providing a holographically dual description of a high temperature superconducting phase transition.
-Holographic superconductors can be constructed by coupling an AdS black hole with the charged field and U$(1)$ gauge fields.
-When the Hawking temperature is decreased to some critical value, the black hole background becomes unstable against perturbations and gets hair by condensing some fields.
-According to the AdS/CFT duality, this hairy black hole solution can be regarded as a superconducting phase.
-The first simple model of the s-wave holographic superconductor was built by Hartnoll \emph{et al.} \cite{HartnollPRL,HartnollJHEP}.
-By considering the Yang-Mills theory/Maxwell complex vector field model or the charged tensor field in the bulk, one can get the p-wave holographic superconductors with a vector order parameter \cite{Gubser-Pufu,CaiPWave-1} and d-wave holographic superconductors with a tensor order parameter \cite{DWaveChen,DWaveBenini}.
-Until now, a lot of holographic superconductor models have been constructed and have attracted considerable interest for their potential applications to the condensed matter physics, see Refs. \cite{CaiQongGen2015,Hartnoll2009,Herzog2009,Horowitz2011} and references therein.
+Holographic superconductors can be constructed by coupling the AdS black hole with charged fields and U$(1)$ gauge fields.
+If the Hawking temperature is lower than some critical value, the black hole background will become unstable against perturbations and get hair by condensing some fields.
+According to the AdS/CFT duality, this hairy black hole solution is regarded as a superconducting phase.
+The first simple model of the s-wave holographic superconductor was built by Hartnoll, Herzog and Horowitz \cite{HartnollPRL,HartnollJHEP}.
+Considering the Yang-Mills theory/Maxwell complex vector field theory or the charged spin-two tensor field in the bulk, one can obtain the p-wave superconductors with a vector order parameter \cite{Gubser-Pufu,CaiPWave-1} and d-wave superconductors with a tensor order parameter \cite{DWaveChen,DWaveBenini} from holography.
+Until now, various holographic superconductor models have been constructed and have attracted tremendous interest for their potential applications to the condensed matter theory, see Refs. \cite{CaiQongGen2015,Hartnoll2009,Herzog2009,Horowitz2011} and references therein.